The Latest Science Behind Medical Marijuana

 Ingredients in Medical Marijuana

 Each and every one of these chemicals has a different reaction with different receptors in the brain.
 As an example, let’s take THCV.
 This substance blocks the mind-altering effects of THC while in the same time it combats inflammation in the body.
-These effects may help relieving the Parkinson’s disease’s symptoms and in the same time protect against liver damage.
+These effects may help to relieve the Parkinson’s disease’s symptoms and at the same time protect against liver damage.
 More than this, the same substance changes how the receptor for serotonin acts during psychosis episodes, thus making it a potential treatment for schizophrenia.

 In the meantime, the unique activity of CBG at adrenaline and serotonin receptors makes medical marijuana a main candidate for dealing with pain.
 On the other hand, CBD and CBDA are great candidates at dealing with nausea.
-Other possible uses of the cannabinoids in the plant include dealing with epilepsy, PTSD, stroke and even drug addiction.
+Other possible uses of the cannabinoids in the plant include dealing with epilepsy, PTSD, stroke, and even drug addiction.

 Besides the ingredients mentioned here, cannabis also contains 400 other compounds.
-Amongst these ones, some of them are flavonoids, limonenes and terpenes.
-These can also be found in herbs like oregano, and they have aromatic purposes, giving different marijuana strains their scents, tastes and distinctive colors.
+Amongst these ones, some of them are flavonoids, limonenes, and terpenes.
+These can also be found in herbs like oregano, and they have aromatic purposes, giving different marijuana strains their scents, tastes, and distinctive colors.